aeither/crosschainvestingvault/docs/index.md

 # ink!
-Bounties Tutorial Series
+Tutorial Series for beginners

 Welcome to the comprehensive tutorial series for the ink!
 Bounties program!
 This collection of 12 tutorials covers everything you need to know to build composable, multi-chain dApps using ink! on Polkadot.